-What happens when you’re an equine veterinarian with concerns over anaesthetizing your own horse for an MRI scan?
+What happens when you’re an equine vet with concerns over anaesthetising your own horse for an MRI scan?
 Well, in the case of John and Tonya Park, owners of boutique veterinary practice, Park Equine Hospital, you install your own Hallmarq Standing Equine MRI and rest easy!

 Located in the heart of the Kentucky Bluegrass, Park Equine Hospital offers primary care to local horse owners and advanced services to patients in Kentucky and surrounding states.
 They pride themselves on providing a personal service, tailored to the needs of each patient.
 Whether it’s the family pony or the competition horse, this seven doctor practice offers the same level of care to all their customers.

 Down MRI wasn’t an option